 Bangor is a medium-sized city located in the state of Maine.
 With a population of 32,391 people and eight constituent neighborhoods, Bangor is the third largest community in Maine.
-Bangor has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Bangor has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Bangor is a decidedly white-collar city, with fully 86.88% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Bangor is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Bangor who work in office and administrative support (13.59%), sales jobs (10.24%), and food service (9.79%).
+Bangor is a decidedly white-collar city, with fully 87.53% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Bangor is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Bangor who work in office and administrative support (12.80%), food service (10.08%), and sales jobs (9.57%).

 The most common language spoken in Bangor is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include French and Chinese.